k290/Diffusion-Handwriting-Generation/readme.md

 pip install -r requirements.txt

-Then run inference.py and specify arguments as needed For example, in IDLE, run module customized pass in `--name ./assets/sample3` with no extension.
+Then run inference.py and specify arguments as needed For example, in IDLE, run module customized pass in `--name ./assets/sample3 --textstring "The rain / in spain - falls mainly"` with no extension.
 It will generate sample3.png in the path

 To retrain model, run train.py, and specify arguments to change hyperparameters